Access your Pro+ Content below.

 Bridging IT-business divide a two-way street; BI projects can help

-This article is part of the December 2012, Volume 1, Issue 12 issue of BI projects play key role in improving business and IT alignment
+This article is part of the BI Trends + Strategies issue of December 2012, Volume 1, Issue 12

 Everyone talks about bringing IT and the business side closer together.
 Maybe next year is the time to make progress on that in your organization.

 The eternal gap between IT departments and business units bedevils many organizations.
 But there’s a way to get them on the same page, and business intelligence has a role to play.